 From the mid- to late-90s, Sussman did a lot of road time with ThaMuseMeant, playing Americana and gypsy jazz.
 When he left the group in 2000, he says it coincided with his starting to put together and sell drum sets to his students, as well as developing an interest in buying and selling vintage drums on eBay.
 Sussmann and Faaet have co-produced The Drum is the Voice of the Trees, an ongoing series of drumming and percussion concerts since 1992.

 “I’m diversified,” Sussman says.
 “I teach, sell, play.
 I don’t have to take things I don’t really want to do.”
 And most of his some dozen students, ranging from 8 to 65 … do they aspire to play the timpani at Zozobra?

 Well, he said, “Mostly, kids want to play rock ‘n roll drums.”

-The 2012 Zozobra is scheduled for Thursday, Sept.
-6, at Fort Marcy Park, from 3:30 to 9:30 p.m.
-Tickets are $20 at the door for adults; $10 for children under 42” tall.
-Discounted adult tickets for $15 are available at State Employees Credit Union and at Guadalupe Credit Union through August 31.
+The 2020 Zozobra is scheduled for Friday September 4th, 2020, at Fort Marcy Park, from 3:30 to 9:30 p.m.
+Tickets will go on sale July 4th 2020.
+Tickets will be 10$ up until day of, then 15$, children 10 and under are free.
 The event is a fundraiser for Kiwanis Club of Santa Fe and its charitable projects.
 No pets (assistance dogs OK), drugs, alcohol, glass containers or open containers, ladders, baby strollers or lawn chairs allowed (small folding plastic camping chairs OK – no metal).
 For more information, check out www.zozobra.com.